Nazan Bulut

 Nazan Bulut (born 24 May 1973) is a Turkish former women's footballer.
-She was a member of the Turkey women's national teams.
+She was a member of the Turkey women's national team.
 She is a teacher for physical education.

-Nazan Bulut was born at Akçalören village of İvrindi district in Balıkesir Province, western Turkey on May 24, 1973.
+Nazan Bulut was born at Akçalören village of İvrindi district in Balıkesir Province, western Turkey on 24 May 1973.

 She serves as a teacher for physical education in the special education and rehabilitation center in Çamlık, Denizli (Denizli Çamlık Özel Eğitim Merkezi).

 Playing career

 Club

-Bulut began her football playing career in the Ankara-based club Gürtaşspor on March 30, 1995.
+Bulut began her football playing career in the Ankara-based club Gürtaşspor on 30 March 1995.
 In the second half of the 1996–97 season, she transferred to Dinarsuspor in Istanbul.

 International

 Bulut was admitted to the Turkey women's team, and debuted in the friendly match against Romania on 8 September 1995.
 She played in five matches of the UEFA Women's Euro 1997 qualification – Group 8 against Hungary, Bulgaria and Ukraine in 1995 and 1996.
 She scored the only goal of Turkey in the match against Hungary on 9 May 1996.
 She capped seven times for the Turkey national team.